 Rebalancing your cycle using a simple food-based technique like seed rotation can help alleviate many of the symptoms in as little as one or two months.

-Supporting the body with food that will help produce sufficient amounts of estrogen and progesterone is not only easy and cheap but also non-invasive.
-This is why this form of healing is preferred by practitioners who work with food as medicine – this method simply works, while still being gentle on the body.
+Supporting the body with food that will help produce sufficient amounts of estrogen and progesterone is not only easy and cheap, but also non-invasive.
+This is why this form of healing is preferred by practitioners who work with food as medicine – this method works simply, while still being gentle on the body.

 Why add more estrogens to our diet?

 Many women worry that they are already experiencing estrogen dominance, so why add more estrogen in the form of phytoestrogens found in some of the seeds in the seed rotation method?

 For this to be fully understood, we first need to establish that not all estrogens are “dirty,” and the one that tends to be high in estrogen-dominant women is estradiol, also known as E2.
 Excessive levels of E2 have been linked to breast and prostate cancer.
 The seed rotation method does not only suppress estradiol production, but it also nudges estradiol metabolism in a positive direction by generating a higher ratio of the “clean” metabolite 2-hydroxy-estrone versus the more harmful 16-hydroxy-estrone.